OnlyUnknown/Doctor-appointment/doctor_appointment_backend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Blog App <a name="about-project"></a>
+# 📖 Doctor Appointment App <a name="about-project"></a>

-**Recipe App** is a Rails-built fully functional app.
-The Recipe app keeps track of all your recipes, ingredients, and inventory.
+**Doctor Appointment App** is a React and Rails-built fully functional app.
+The Doctor appointment app allows users to book an appointment with a doctor. keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## 🛠️ Built With <a name="built-with"></a>